-This is where you describe how the issue or their behavior impacted the meeting, employee, team, organization, or yourself.
+This is where you describe how the issue or their behavior impacted the meeting, employee, team, organization, and/or yourself.
 Be specific about what happened as a result of the action they took (or didn’t take) or comment they made (or didn’t make).
-This might be a clear consequence, such as losing a client after being underprepared for a meeting, or a team member quitting in response to an inappropriate comment.
-Some element(s) of the consequence might be subjective, so it is important to label it that way.
-You also want to invite them to fill in their perspective.
+This might be a clear consequence, such as losing a client and associated revenue after being unprepared for a meeting, or a team member quitting in response to an inappropriate comment.

 Example: To build on the example from step 6, Ronni continued, “When this happens, it creates frustrated potential customers that are harder to sign on.
 They call complaining that we aren’t fulfilling our promise of a response within 48 hours, which directly impacts our bottom line.
-It also creates tension between our teams, which frustrates me because it makes my job harder than it has to be.
-Can you fill me in on what’s happening for your team?”
+It also creates tension between our teams, and I feel frustrated because it makes my job harder than it has to be.”

 8. Collaborate on the Solution and Go-Forward Plan

 Decide together what to do next to ensure you are turning communication into action.
 This could be as simple as making a clear request and getting their buy-in and commitment on it, or it could include negotiating next steps or brainstorming solutions together.